jejomath/foam/README.md

 You'll also need to add this new field in the `edit_experiment` and `view_experiment` configs, but we won't walk through the details here.

+## Generating Page Configs

+If you think it's a pain to have to update all these pages every time you make a schema change, I have some good news for you: When you run the `schema-code` command, Foam automatically generates basic page configs in a file called `gen_pages.yaml` for find, view and edit tables, as well as a landing page linking to all the find* pages.
+In fact, the original `experiments_pages.yaml` file is just a copy of this.

+So instead of writing everything from scratch, you can copy and paste parts of configs or entire configs.

 # Creating your own Project